The best solution to a cracked windshield in Costa Rica

 Also, you will see dump trucks driving without or with a loose cover.
 No matter how much distance you stay away from one of those dump trucks on the freeway, you’ll see gravel jumping all over the road in front of you.
-For sure, your windshield will get hit by a couple.
-And you’ll be lucky if it doesn’t put a nick or chip in your windshield.
+Before you know, you have a cracked windshield.

-Our Ford Escape was hit last year by one of those small rocks and chipped the windshield.
-Nothing else happened then and we drove around with it for over a year as no more harm was done.
+My Ford Escape was hit last year by one of those small rocks and chipped the windshield.
+Nothing else happened then and I drove around with it for over a year as no more harm was done.
 Then, of course, bad things happen usually at the wrong time.
 I saw a small crack in the windshield on Monday morning.

-I called everyone else who uses the car, to find out if it happened recently or not.
+I asked everyone who uses my car, to find out if it happened recently or not.
 Nobody had a clue about the new crack, it just cracked.

 A huge crack

-20 Minutes later, when I arrived at my appointment, the 2 inch crack was now 15 inches long.
+I hit the road anyway, not really worried on the short term.
+20 Minutes later, when I arrived at my appointment, the 2-inch crack was now 15 inches long.
 Not something that can be fixed so easily anymore.